Lucab95/CPVTON_Resleeve/README.md

 ```
 Possible issues:
 ------------------
-Openpose_api has been tested only on Windows.
-If you are receiving problems, be sure that the path inside openpose_api\keypoints_from_images.py
+*Openpose_api* has been tested only on Windows.
+If you are receiving problems, be sure that the path inside '''openpose_api\keypoints_from_images.py'''
 ```
         try:
             # Windows Import